bookish/Best-websites-a-programmer-should-visit/README.md

 - [Udemy](https://www.udemy.com/) : Whether you want to learn or to share what you know, you’ve come to the right place.
 As a global destination for online learning, we connect people through knowledge.
 - [Scaler](https://www.scaler.com/topics/) : A curated interactive space for aspiring programmers to learn and master their coding skills.
 Also help in job interview.
 - [SQL Zoo](https://sqlzoo.net/wiki/SQL_Tutorial) : Learn SQL interactively in stages, from basic queries to complex operations.
-- [Comprehensive Rust](https://google.github.io/comprehensive-rust/) : A multi-day free course developed by Google's Android team for experienced programmers, covering syntax, ownership, generics, error handling, and concurrency with slides and exercises (2023).
-- [Rustfinisty](https://www.rustfinity.com/) : Browser-based interactive exercises for Rust basics, no setup needed—ideal for beginners or quick practice sessions (updated 2025).
-- [100 Exercises To Learn Rust](https://rust-exercises.com/100-exercises/) : Hands-on collection of 100 progressively challenging exercises with a CLI verifier tool (wr), available in-browser or PDF (2024).
-- [Rust for C#/.NET Developers](https://microsoft.github.io/rust-for-dotnet-devs/latest/) : This is a (non-comprehensive) guide for C# and .NET developers that are completely new to the Rust programming language.
 - [SQLTest.online](https://sqltest.online) : Boost Your SQL Proficiency with Challenging Problems.
 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>